 The State of California makes contributions to CalSTRS and CalPERS on behalf of the District.
-These payments consist of State General Fund contributions, in addition to contributions from Senate Bill 90, to CalSTRS for the fiscal years ended June 30, 2020, 2019, and 2018, which amounted to \$513,171, \$616,479, and \$342,357, respectively.
-There were no contributions for CalPERS for the year ended June 30, 2020.
+These payments consist of State General Fund contributions, in addition to contributions from Senate Bill 90, to CalSTRS for the fiscal years ended June 30, 2021, 2020, and 2019, which amounted to \$432,386, \$513,171, and \$616,479, respectively.
+There were no contributions for CalPERS for the year ended June 30, 2021 and 2020.
 Contributions for CalPERS related to Senate Bill 90 and totaled \$302,026 for the year ended June 30, 2019.
-No contributions were made for CalPERS for the years ended June 30, 2018.
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 These amounts have been reflected in the basic financial statements as a component of operating revenue and employee benefit expense.